Opioid Addiction Treatment

 Opioid addiction has increased significantly over the past decade.
 Both prescription, synthetic, and illegal forms of opioids are the culprits.
 According to data from the National Institute on Drug Abuse in 2018, approximately 128 people die each day due to opioid overdose.
 The reality is that millions are addicted to opioids, struggling, and/or suffering in a myriad of ways.

 To combat such an addiction, it’s necessary for treatment centers to offer personalized, unique treatment options that work.
-The need for evidence-based treatment and support programs is not something society can overlook anymore.
+The need for evidence-based treatment and support programs is not something can overlook anymore.

 The good news is that there are rehab programs doing just that – focusing on customized, effective treatment solutions for those seeking help.